Skip to the content.

 raw syscalls

-ymawky doesn’t use any libc wrappers, it just uses raw calls to the kernel. take, for example, this snippet of code that opens a file:
+ymawky doesn’t use any libc wrappers, it just uses raw calls to the kernel. take, for example, these two snippets of code that opens a file. first for MacOS:

 adrp x0, filename@PAGE